onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

    |image2|

 #.
-From the *Import VF* box, expand a VSP name and click the *Import VSP* icon.
+From the *Import VSP* box, expand a VSP name and click the *Import VSP* icon.

    |image3|

 #.
 In the General section, complete all fields.

-   .. note:: Use the letters "VF" or "PNF" in the name to indicate that the
+   .. note:: Use the letters "VF" or "PNF" in the name to indicate the
              component type.

 #.
 Click *Create*.